Your search did not match any results.

 Oracle Corporation and its affiliated entities are responsible for processing personal information that may be incidentally contained in Systems Operations Data in accordance with Sections II and III of this Policy.
 See the list of Oracle entities.
 Please select a region and country to view the registered address and contact details of the Oracle entity or entities located in each country.

-We may collect or generate Systems Operations Data for the following purposes:
+We may collect or generate Systems Operations Data for the following business purposes:

-Personal information contained in Systems Operations Data may be shared throughout Oracle's global organization.
+Personal information contained in Systems Operations Data may be shared throughout Oracle’s global organization for Oracle’s business purposes.
 A list of Oracle entities is available as indicated above.

 We may also share such personal information with the following third parties:

-If personal information contained in Systems Operations Data is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about Users, such as ensuring that such transfers are subject to the terms of the EU Model Clauses.
+If personal information contained in Systems Operations Data is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about Users, such as ensuring that such transfers are subject to the terms of the EU Standard Contractual Clauses or other adequate transfer mechanism as required under relevant data protection laws.

-Oracle has implemented appropriate technical, physical and organisational measures in accordance with the Oracle Corporate Security Practices designed to protect personal information against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorised disclosure or access as well as all other forms of unlawful processing (including, but not limited to, unnecessary collection) or further processing.
+Oracle has implemented appropriate technical, physical and organizational measures in accordance with the Oracle Corporate Security Practices designed to protect personal information against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorized disclosure or access as well as all other forms of unlawful processing (including, but not limited to, unnecessary collection) or further processing.

-To the extent provided under applicable laws, Users may request to access, correct, update or delete personal information contained in Systems Operations Data in certain cases, or otherwise exercise their choices with regard to their personal information by filling out an inquiry form.
+To the extent personal information about You is contained in Systems Operations Data, You may request to access, correct, update or delete personal information contained in Systems Operations Data in certain cases, or otherwise exercise Your choices with regard to Your personal information by filling out an inquiry form.
+We will respond to your request consistent with applicable law.

 Oracle may be required to provide access to Services Personal Information and to personal information contained in Systems Operations Data as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect Your or a User’s safety or the safety of others, investigate fraud, or respond to government requests, including public and government authorities outside Your or a User’s country of residence, for national security and/or law enforcement purposes.